Gennett Records: History

-From 1925 to 1934, Gennett released recordings by hundreds of "old-time music" precursors to country music, including such artists as Doc Roberts and Gene Autry.
-By the late 1920s, Gennett was pressing records for more than 25 labels worldwide, including budget disks for the Sears catalog.
-In 1926, Fred Gennett created Champion Records as a budget label for tunes previously released on Gennett.
+Recordings were not limited to music.
+In 1923, orator and statesman William Jennings Bryan traveled to Richmond to record portions of his 1896 Cross of Gold speech, which was released in 1924.
+In the 1930s, Harry Gennett Jr. became involved in the recording business and roamed the country in the Gennett recording truck producing sound effects.
+The Gennett catalog of sound recordings would be sold by mail to radio stations and filmmakers.

-The Gennett Company was hit severely by the Great Depression in 1930.
-It cut back on record recording and production until halting activities altogether in 1934.
+The label was hit severely by the Great Depression in 1930.
+It cut back on recording and production and only maintained the budget Champion label until halting activities altogether in 1934.
+Throughout the 1930s, Fred Wiggins sold thousands of metal discs, which would be worth millions after Gennett's rise to fame, for scrap money, likely to make payroll for Starr Piano employees.
 At this time, the only product Gennett Records produced under its own name was a series of recorded sound effects for use by radio stations.
 In 1935, the Starr Piano Company sold some Gennett masters, and the Gennett and Champion trademarks to Decca Records.
 Jack Kapp of Decca was primarily interested in jazz, blues and old time music items in the Gennett catalog which he thought would add depth to the selections offered by the newly organized Decca.
-Kapp attempted to revive the Gennett and Champion labels between 1935 and 1937 specializing in bargain pressings of race and old-time music with but little success.
+Kapp attempted to revive the Gennett and Champion labels between 1935 and 1937, specializing in bargain pressings of race and old-time music with but little success.

 The Starr record plant soldiered on under the supervision of Harry Gennett through the remainder of the decade by offering contract pressing services.
-For a time the Starr Piano Company was the principal manufacturer of Decca records, but much of this business dried up after Decca purchased its own pressing plant in 1938 (the Newaygo, Michigan, plant that formerly had pressed Brunswick and Vocalion records).
-In the years remaining before World War II, Gennett did contract pressing for New York-based jazz and folk music labels, including Joe Davis, Keynote and Asch.
+For a time the Starr Piano Company was the principal manufacturer of Decca records, but much of this business dried up after Decca purchased its own pressing plant in 1938 (the Newaygo plant that formerly had pressed Brunswick and Vocalion records).
+In the years remaining before World War II, Gennett did contract pressing for New York-based jazz and folk music labels, including Joe Davis, who briefly produced records on Gennett, Beacon, and Joe Davis labels that were pressed in Starr Valley.

 With the coming of the Second World War, the War Production Board in March 1942 declared shellac a rationed commodity, limiting record manufacturers to 70% of their 1939 shellac usage.
 Newly organized record labels were forced to purchase their shellac from existing companies.
 Joe Davis purchased the Gennett shellac allocation, some of which he used for his own labels, and some of which he sold to the newly formed Capitol Records.
 Harry Gennett intended to use the funds from the sale of his shellac ration to modernize this pressing plant after Victory, but there is no indication that he did so.
 Gennett sold decreasing numbers of special purpose records (mostly sound effects, skating rink, and church tower chimes) until 1947 or 1948, and the business then faded away.